luizcarlosfaria/EnterpriseApplicationLog/README.md

 I've complete abandon SemVer because this does not represent the semantic need for versioning a stack.

+### Products-6.2.2-Stack-1.1.0

+Adding beats (metricbeat) to monitoring Docker, RabbitMQ and ElasticSearch with premade dashboards.

-### Products-6.2.2-Stack-1.0
+### Products-6.2.2-Stack-1.0.0

-Upgrade to Elasticsearch 6.2.2, Logstash 6.2.2, Kibana 6.2.2 with new images provided on docker.elastic.co
+Upgrade to Elasticsearch 6.2.2, Logstash 6.2.2, Kibana 6.2.2 with new images provided on docker.elastic.co.

 ## Result